Share this article

 Differences in tone, message, promise, service, information system: taken in isolation, each difference seems insignificant.
 The accumulation of these discrepancies produces something much more serious for an organisation: foundations that are no longer under control, with repercussions for the overall customer experience.

-As for the cost, that's where the pitfall lies: local initiatives always seem cheaper from the outset.
+The local initiative always seems cheaper at first, but it is a trap.
 Creating a site yourself, subcontracting to a local service provider, rapidly launching an online presence without waiting for approval from head office - all of this sounds economical and pragmatic.
 But the real cost isn't in the initial production: it's in the maintenance, in the updates, in the redesigns, in the attempts to get back on track.

 When a network decides to overhaul its visual identity, it has to pass on the change to all its local sites.
 When a regulation changes, all the sites have to be updated.
 But if nobody knows exactly how many there are, or who manages them, compliance becomes a legal headache.
 When a national strategy changes, you have to align messages across all channels.
 But if each franchisee has created its own digital ecosystem, no one can guarantee that the message will be properly relayed.
 What seemed to be a gain in local autonomy becomes a collective maintenance burden.